 R enowned for her unparalled eye for discovering new design talent, Valerie Demure is more than just an experienced jewelry buyer.
 With her own e-commerce platform, The Valery Demure Shop, and an agency supporting new and established fine jewelry designers, she also advises, consults and curates for prestigious brands and lectures at Central St Martins.
 Born in France and now based in East London, Valery is at the heart of the evolving fine jewelry world.

-Here, she talks through her new fine jewelry shopping concept, Objet d'Emotion and her lifelong passion for jewelry, as well as curating her favourite lots from Sotheby's upcoming Weekly Edits of Fine Jewels in Geneva, London and Paris.
+Here, she talks through her new fine jewelry shopping concept, Objet d'Emotion and her lifelong passion for jewelry, as well as curating her favourite lots from Sotheby's upcoming Weekly Edits of Fine Jewels in Geneva and Paris.

 Can you explain the origins of your concept, Objet d’Emotion, and how this came about?

 "The concept of Objet d’Emotion stems from frustration – good frustration, not bitter frustration.
 I started my company Valery Demure Limited, 18 years ago and debuted with jewelry and accessories from wholesale to retailers.
 I had grown disillusioned with retail, the market has become hugely saturated.
 Jewelry has become so democratised and “mediocratised” and has almost lost its soul.
 There is so little risk taking in retail these days.
 The same brands, the same aesthetics… all in the name of TREND.
 Too much of it and too much mediocrity for the sake of newness to please fashion publications.